great-northern-diver/loon/website/md/learn_display_graph.md

 To turn a graph into a navigation graph you need to add one or more navigators.
-Navigators have their own set of states such as `from`, `to` and `proportion`, and you can create state bindings for the navigator that call a function when a navigator changes its position on the graph.
+Navigators have their own set of states such as `from`, `to` and `proportion`.
+You can create state bindings for the navigator that call a function when a navigator changes its position on the graph.
 States and state bindings for navigators provide the facility to implement any graph semantic.
-However, certain graph semantics (e.g. the default semantic with 2d projection along a geodesic path between spaces) involve lots of logic and control over plots, and hence it makes sense to en encapsulate them.
+However, certain graph semantics (e.g. the default semantic with 2d projection along a geodesic path between spaces) involve lots of logic and control over plots and, hence, it makes sense to en encapsulate them.
 We do this by providing *contexts*.
 A context is added to a navigator and will do a specific task if the navigator's position on the graph changes.

 ## Navigators